AMD: Back Half Drivers, Stock Fair Value (NASDAQ:AMD)

 BofA Technology Conference Highlights

 Recently, AMD CFO Devinder Kumar spoke at the Bank of America Securities Global Technology Conference.
 He mostly confirmed what management said on the Q1 earnings call.
-Being in line thus far is good, but not blow out, of course.
+Being in line thus far is good, but not blowout, of course.

 With some stocks rallying in the past few weeks, I wanted to review some of his comments and see if there were reasons for AMD to join the rally.